lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Graduate Research Assistant_</p>

 <p style="text-align:center;">Jen is a current Ph.D. student in the Genomics, Genetics, and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
 She is supported by UAB’s AMC21 Scholars program.
-In 2019, She earned a B.S. in Biological Engineering with a minor in Mathematics from Mississippi State University.
-Jen is currently applying machine learning approaches to uncover biomarkers for drug repurposing, liquid biopsies, rare diseases, and chromosomal instability.</p>
+In 2019, she earned a B.S. in Biological Engineering with a minor in Mathematics from Mississippi State University.
+Jen is currently developing machine learning and network approaches to improve drug repurposing candidate selection and avoiding side effects due to sex differences.
+She is applying her methods in two rare diseases: Friedreich’s Ataxia & Glioblastoma multiforme.</p>

 ---